 |Spring & Autumn||USD 250||USD 280||USD 290|

-Tourists travelling Bhutan on a Personal guest VISA has to pay USD 65 per day.
-Government’s guests, expats, and delegates don’t have to pay MDT for their trip in Bhutan.
+Tourists travelling Bhutan on a Personal guest VISA has to pay one time fee of Nu.2,500 on entry.
+Government’s guests, expatriate volunteers, and delegates don’t have to pay MDT for their trip in Bhutan.

 BHUTAN ENTRY POINTS